 You’ve probably heard a bunch about social signals and shares, they’re pretty buzzy right now.
 The socialization of content is certainly significant, and it most certainly impacts search engine rankings.

-The weight of social signals may or may not yet be as heavy as backlinks, but they remain an important part of a SEO strategy.
+The weight of social signals may or may not yet be as heavy as backlinks, but they remain an important part of a strategy, say specialists at SEO Hamilton.
 The social sharing most definitely compliments a link building strategy.

 And, surprise, it ain’t easy!